Alaska Northern Lights photo via Pixabay

 Fall in Love with the Northern Lights

-The mesmerizing Aurora Borealis or the Northern Lights are one of Earth’s most beautiful natural phenomena.
-And the best way to witness them is no other than at the Land of the Midnight Sun!
+The mesmerizing Aurora Borealis, or the Northern Lights, is one of Earth’s most beautiful natural phenomena.
+And the best way to witness them is none other than at the Land of the Midnight Sun!
 Nothing beats the spectacular sight of these dynamic patterns of lights that seemingly cover the majestic mountain ranges of Alaska, and it is truly worth seeing.

 Visit the Wrangell – St. Elias National Park and Preserve

-Another popular tourist attraction in Alaska where visitors are given a chance to witness Alaska’s raw and untouched beauty is the Wrangell – St. Elias National Park and Preserve.
+Another popular tourist attraction in Alaska where visitors can witness its raw, untouched beauty is Wrangell-St. Elias National Park and Preserve.
 This unbelievably massive natural park is the same size as six (6) Yellowstone National Parks combined.
 Yup, that’s massive!
 This is basically the largest national park in the entire United States.

-Wrangell – St. Elias houses extraordinary features such as historical mining sites, sparkling rivers, glaciers, waterfalls, and stunning geography.
+Wrangell-St. Elias features extraordinary features such as historic mining sites, sparkling rivers, glaciers, waterfalls, and stunning scenery.
 Oh, and it is also where four (4) major mountain ranges of the US meet!
 Including sixteen (16) of the highest peaks in the entire country.
 Amazing, right?
 I’ll bet you’ll fall in love with this fantastic attraction over and over again.

 Explore the Totem Heritage Centre

-Another one of the best things to do in Alaska is to explore the famous Totem Heritage Centre of Ketchikan City.
-This museum houses one of the largest and extensive collections of 19th-century Totem Poles.
-These are monuments created by the pioneer and ancient nations of the Pacific Northwest.
-Totem Poles are made of red cedar, which is malleable wood with exquisite designs representing the people, history, and events of the past.
+Another of the best things to do in Alaska is to explore the famous Totem Heritage Center in Ketchikan.
+This museum houses one of the largest and most extensive collections of 19th-century Totem Poles.
+These are monuments created by the pioneers and ancient nations of the Pacific Northwest.
+Totem Poles are made of red cedar, which is a malleable wood with exquisite designs representing the people, history, and events of the past.

-It’s best to spend an hour or two here at the Totem Heritage Centre to know more about Alaska’s rich and cultural heritage.
+It’s best to spend an hour or two here at the Totem Heritage Center to learn more about Alaska’s rich cultural heritage.

 Spend a Day at Kenai Fjords National Park

-Known as the place where the Ice Age events still linger, the Kenai Fjords National Park is a popular attraction for everyone who wants to enjoy the natural wonders of nature.
+Known as the place where Ice Age events still linger, Kenai Fjords National Park is a popular attraction for anyone who wants to enjoy the natural wonders.
 The park is where the mountains, ocean, and ice meet.
-And it is indeed a spectacular scene to see!
+And it is indeed a spectacular scene!
 The park is also home to thriving animal and plant species that are truly worth seeing.

 Visit the University of Alaska Museum of the North

 UAMN is one of the most important academic institutions in the entire US.
 Not only that, but it is also a thriving tourist destination thanks to its massive research collection of more than 2.5 million historical artifacts and specimens.
-These are all vital to the world’s entire history because the collection represents millions of years’ worth of biological diversity.
+These are all vital to the world’s history because the collection represents millions of years of biological diversity.

 From Archaeology, Earth Sciences, Ethnology, and more, the University of Alaska Museum of the North is definitely one of the must-visit destinations in the Land of the Midnight Sun.
 Not only will you be able to enjoy it, but you’re also guaranteed to learn more about the history of the world.